5 Classroom Tips to Support ELL Students

 To support ELL students, avoid idiomatic or slang expressions, as their figurative meanings can sometimes cause confusion.
 Similarly, keep in mind that your ELL students may not have the same background knowledge of American culture, history, and geography as their native English-speaking peers.

-Providing effective feedback is a crucial part of ELL instruction, so it is important to check for regular checks for understanding.
+Frequent checks for understanding allows educators to provide effective feedback, which is a crucial part of ELL instruction.
 Avoid simple “yes or no” questions; instead, ask questions about the content to better gauge what your ELL students understand and concepts that might need further instruction.
 Use this information to offer constructive feedback and encouragement.

 Group work can support ELL students by promoting peer-to-peer interaction.
 Group work is often an effective way of helping students develop language skills and learn new concepts.